carlosdagos/blog/posts/2016-02-20-folding-vs-iconv.markdown

 Now [Lucene stores text in `UTF-8`](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/util/BytesRef.java), meaning that it supports all the characters of that song that I desperately wanna listen to.
 No problem for them there.
 I only typed "ert jordin", however, so how can they successfully return my song?

-Well, I'm no big-city developer, but if it were me, I would fold the shit out of that string into ASCII values, and make a lookup on a reverse index.
+Well, I'm no big-city developer, but if it were me, I would fold the shit out of that string into ASCII values, and make a lookup on an inverted index.

 And if we try to fold "Þú ert jörðin" to ASCII, we get "THu ert jordin"... how grand!